MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMCollection.md

 ```

 ### -ExportFilePath

-Specifies the full path for the export file.
-The file name must end in ".mof".
+Specify the full path for the export file.
+Include the file extension `.mof`.

 ```yaml
 Type: String